 Job #1 when building a processor is obviously wringing out all the bugs.
 Processors that have caches, pipeline hazards and stalls, and lots of internal state are notoriously difficult to verify (and therefore fundamentally trust - Pentium division bug anyone?).
-Much of engineering is the exercise of complexity management, so why shouldn't processor architectures themselves be governed by this conduct as well?
+Much of engineering is the exercise of complexity management, and processor architectures themselves should be governed by this conduct as well.
 Simplicity allows one to more easily juggle the processor model in one's head, but can also greatly ease the verification problem.
 Hive has relatively simple control structures, minimal internal state, and the entire design is partitioned into right sized modules that are as self-contained as possible, making verification a straightforward and relatively painless task.

 It goes without saying that all basic blocks should be fully tested before being assembled together.
-With Hive, most module port widths and associated internal logic are parameterized so, for example, full verification of the ALU was accomplished by shrinking the data port widths to a trivial size which allowed for manual examination of the results of all possible inputs.
+With Hive, most module port widths and associated internal logic are parameterized so, for example, full verification of the ALU was accomplished by shrinking the data port widths to a trivial size, which allowed for manual examination of the results of all possible inputs.
 The multiplier was verified separately at full width by comparing its results to a second naively instantiated multiplier, both supplied with corner cases and random input (the inclusion of this test hardware is a parameterized option for the multiplier base module).
-The intermediate control and data ring constructs allowed testing of some combined functionality in lieu of just assembling the whole core and going for the gold (going for broke more likely).
+The intermediate control and data ring constructs allowed for the testing of lower level aggregate functionality.

-Once basic functionality was up (thread clearing, immediate byte, jumps) some boot code was used with the processor which enabled the processor to essentially verify itself.
-Stack functioning and error reporting was fully tested in all threads.
+Once basic functionality was up (thread clearing, immediate byte, jumps) boot code enabled the processor to essentially verify itself.
+Stack functioning and error reporting were fully tested in all threads.
 Jump distances and all associated conditionals were confirmed.
 Each opcode was tested to make sure it was decoded and functioning correctly - distinctive signatures were used here rather than exhaustive testing.
-This is a good way to get some early experience hand coding the processor (the point at which I've became largely disillusioned with my past designs) which often leads to changes in the op codes or other parts of the fundamental design.
+This is also a good way to get some early experience hand coding the processor (the point at which I've became largely disillusioned with my past designs) which can often lead to changes in the op codes or other parts of the fundamental design.

 Finally, several simple algorithms were coded up, first in a spreadsheet and then in the simulated core, with the results compared.
 When working on this phase of the design I find that I have to fight a strong inclination to tailor the instruction set to the algorithm du jour and keep my eye on the big picture.
-For instance, after coding the log2 algorithm, a leading zero count instruction (lzc, clz) seemed like it would be a valuable inclusion (it has floating point normalization uses as well).
+For instance, after coding the log2 algorithm, a leading zero count instruction (Izc, clz) seemed like it would be a valuable inclusion (it has floating point normalization uses as well).
 So I coded up a fully parameterized verilog module and speed / functionally tested it, but I've successfully resisted the urge to actually stick it in the logical unit of the Hive core (so far).
-Ditto for ANDN (A & ~B) AKA the bit squashing instruction (it doesn't seem worth the extra hardware).
+Ditto for ANDN (A & ~B) AKA a "bit squashing" instruction (it doesn't seem worth the extra hardware).